hg-zh/hg-zh.github.io/_pages/about.md

 I am currently a postdoctoral researcher in the Department of Statistics at the University of California, Davis, working with Professors [Hans-Georg Müller](https://anson.ucdavis.edu/~mueller/) and [Jane-Ling Wang](https://anson.ucdavis.edu/~wang/).
 I earned my Ph.D. in Statistics from Peking University in 2022, under the supervision of Professor [Fang Yao](https://www.math.pku.edu.cn/teachers/yaof/Homepage.html).

-My research spans methodology, theory, and application in statistics.
-During my Ph.D. at Peking University, I focused on optimal convergence and phase transitions for discretely observed functional data, particularly those involving inverse problems.
-Under the supervision of Prof. Fang Yao and in collaboration with Dongyi Wei, we addressed an important unresolved issue in functional data analysis (FDA).
-We developed a unified theory for the optimal convergence rates and phase transitions for a diverging number of eigenfunctions, which is important for subsequent analyses involving inverse problems in FDA.
+My research spans methodology, theory and application in statistics.
+During my Ph.D. at Peking University, I focused on optimal convergence and phase transitions in discretely observed functional data, particularly those involving inverse problems.
+We developed a [unified theory](https://arxiv.org/abs/2209.08768) for the optimal convergence rates and phase transitions for a diverging number of eigenfunctions, addressing an open problem important for subsequent analyses.

 ## My current research interests includes: